Getting Hot Water But No Heating? Here’s What To Do

 A scenario of getting hot water through the taps but no heating at the radiators is quite common, especially at certain times of the year.
-Here, we take a look at the causes of hot water working but no heating and what to do depending on the situation.
+Here, we look at the causes of hot water working but no heating and what to do depending on the situation.

-hot water but no heating image
+hot water but no heating picture

-Hot water but no heating checks
+Hot water but no heating, what to check

 Thermostat settings